The Adventure of Sudsakorn

-The story is based on Phra Aphai Mani, a 30,000-line epic written by Thailand's best-known poet, Sunthorn Phu.
+The story is based on Phra Aphai Mani, a 30,000-line epic written by Thailand's best-known poet Sunthorn Phu.
 In 2006, the story was adapted into a Thai live-action fantasy film, The Legend of Sudsakorn.

 Plot

 Sudsakorn, the son of a mermaid and a minstrel prince, fights on different occasions, an elephant, shark, and dragon horse, and encounters in his meanderings a king, a hermit, a yogi, a magic wand, and ghosts.

 Background

-Production started in 1976 and was plagued with shortages of capital, personnel and equipment.
-For the first six months, the crew had 100 workers, but by the second year their numbers were reduced to nine.
+Production started in 1976 and was plagued with shortage of capital, personnel and equipment.
+For the first six months, the crew had 100 workers, but by the second year their numbers had fallen to nine.

 "I made a lot of my equipment from pieces I got from junk of World War II military surplus," Payut told writer John A. Lent.
 "I'd find a screw here, a crank there, etc. I used a combat camera and adapted it.
 I pulled together pieces of wood, aluminum, whatever I could find."

 The intense, detailed work on Sudsakorn impaired Payut's eyesight.
 "I did all the key drawings myself, even the layout and design ...
 I was almost blind from doing that film and now I wear contacts.
 My right eye is long, my left is short, crooked because of all that detailed work."